build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

       - echo Build completed on `date`
 ```

 Finally, let's add some much needed files for CodeDeploy.
-Similar to CodeBuild, CodeDeploy takes a file called `appspec.yml` as an instruction set on how to deploy your application to its final destination.
+Similarly to CodeBuild, CodeDeploy takes a file called `appspec.yml` as an instruction set on how to deploy your application to its final destination.
 On top of that file, we will be adding a few shell scripts to configure and launch the application on the server.
 This is needed as we need to create a specific `nginx` website, and do some service restarts.
 But let's first create the `appspec.yml` file in the root of the sample application directory, with the following contents:

 ```yaml
 version: 0.0